-My dad died a few months ago.
+My dad died almost two years ago.
 Mom misses Dad and was discouraged about Mark 12:25 which her paraphrased Living Bible improperly rendered “will no be married” in heaven.
 I wrote the following to comfort my Mom.

 Giving talks in Steubenville Ohio and stayed up until 2:00 AM doing a bit of work on this.
 I know it is important to you since Dad’s death as you look forward to eternity and speculate about relationships in heaven.
 It is important to me too, knowing I want to be with Janet in heaven.

 It is the “Living Bible” translation – which is not a translation but a paraphrase – that renders the words “they won’t be married.”
 The paraphrased Living Bible takes great liberties and is quite inaccurate.

 “For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.”

 “For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven.”

 “When the dead rise, they will neither marry nor be given in marriage; they will be like the angels in heaven.”

 No reputable translation translates this in a way to deny there are people continuing in love with earthly spouses.
 The original Greek language says there is no giving or taking in marriage.
 In other words, there will be no weddings in heaven.